SeAMKedu/DecawaveUWBwithPython/README.md

 ![](images/eq5.GIF)

-where matrix H is the direction cosine matrix containing unit vectors pointing from the linearization point to the location of the ith base station, **Δx** is the offset of the user from the linearization point, and **Δρ** contains differences between the predicted and observed ranges.
+Matrix **H** is the direction cosine matrix containing unit vectors pointing from the linearization point to the location of the ith base station, **Δx** is the offset of the user from the linearization point, and **Δρ** contains differences between the predicted and observed ranges.